Faster Diffusion Models via Higher-Order Approximation: Algorithm

 which clearly satisfy $\tau_{t,K-1}< \tau_{t,K-2} < \cdots < \tau_{t,0}.$ It then boils down to how to exploit the score functions at these $K$ points to approximately compute \eqref{eq:integral-tau1-tau2}.

 Our strategy is to attempt approximation by means of the Lagrange interpolation.
 To be precise, consider the renowned Lagrange basis polynomials as follows

-Given a set of points $(\tau_{t,i}, (1-\tau_{t, i})^{-3/2}s_{\tau_{t, i}}(Y^{\mathsf{ode}}_{\tau_{t, i}}))$ for $0 \le i \leq K-1$, we would like to approximate $\frac{1}{(1-\tau)^{3/2}}s^{\star}_{\tau} (x_{\tau})$ via the Lagrange interpolating polynomial passing through the above $K$ points, i.e.,
+Given a set of points $(\tau_{t,i}, (1-\tau_{t, i})^{-3/2}s_{\tau_{t, i}}(Y^{\mathsf{ode}}_{\tau_{t, i}}))$ for $0 \le i < K$, we would like to approximate $\frac{1}{(1-\tau)^{3/2}}s^{\star}_{\tau} (x_{\tau})$ via the Lagrange interpolating polynomial passing through the above $K$ points, i.e.,

 Here, we have also replaced the true score $s_t^{\star}$ with the score estimate $s_t$ on the right-hand side of \eqref{eq:score_update}.
-Note that the Lagrange interpolating polynomial on right-hand side of \eqref{eq:score_update} forms a unique degree-$(K-1)$ polynomial passing through these $K$ points.
+Note that the Lagrange interpolating polynomial on right-hand side of \eqref{eq:score_update} forms a unique degree-$(K-1)$ polynomial passing through these $K$ points, and we take advantage of $K$ score function evaluations to approximate $\frac{1}{(1-\tau)^{3/2}}s_{\tau}^{\star} (Y^{\mathsf{ode}}_{\tau})$.

 \paragraph{Successive refinement.}